Transportation Art Definitions

 - Project Development Procedures Manual (P.D.P.M)

 Artist: The person or persons responsible for developing the concept of the art to be installed.
 This person typically will produce drawings, photographs, or other depictions of the two- or three-dimensional creative work.
-The artist is not necessarily the same as the person who installs the artwork in the state right-of-way, though if they inject their own creative interpretations, that person may also be considered an artist.
+The artist is not necessarily the same as the person who installs the artwork in the state right-of-way, though if the installer injects their own creative interpretations, that person may also be considered an artist.
 Not all who develop an idea that is conceptualized is considered an artist.
-If the work is not unique to the community it represents, or is a part of a corridor aesthetic plan, it is not be considered 'art'.
+If the work is not unique to the community it represents, or is a part of a corridor aesthetic plan, it is not considered 'art'.
+Confirm with HQ Transportation Art coordinator regarding any installation proposed as ‘aesthetics” that is designed by non-Caltrans Design staff.

-Preliminary Proposal: An application for Transportation Art ready for review by District Transportation Art Coordinator.
-It includes:
+- Preliminary Proposal: Step 1 of the review process – An application for Transportation Art ready for review by the District Transportation Art Coordinator and the HQ Transportation Art Coordinator.
+Some of the items required include:

 - Application (from template).